lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

 This tutorial carries out a self-consistent density-functional calculation for PbTe using the _lmf_{: style="color: green"} code.
 Some of the basics are covered in this tutorial, and you may wish to go through it first.
 This tutorial

-1. Generates a self consistent potential within the LDA
+1. generates a self consistent potential within the LDA

-2. illustrates some features of the programming language capabilities of the input file
+2. illustrates some features of the programming language capabilities in reading the input file

-3. Demonstrates how to get neighbour tables using the _lmchk_{: style="color: green"} tool
+3. demonstrates how to get neighbour tables using the _lmchk_{: style="color: green"} tool

-4. Synchronizes with an ASA tutorial enabling a comparison of the ASA and full potential methods.
+4. synchronizes with an [ASA tutorial](https://github.com/lordcephei/lordcephei.github.io/blob/master/pages/fptut-pbte.md) enabling a comparison of the ASA and full potential methods.

-5. Is the first step for other tutorials showing how to calculate optics, carrying out corresponding calculations with QSGW, and comparing energy bands
+5. is the starting point for other tutorials on optics, corresponding calculations with QSGW, and drawing energy bands.

 ### _Preliminaries_